Manx language: Revival

-Number of speakers by year
+Estimated number of speakers by year

 Status

 Manx is not officially recognised by any national or regional government, although its contribution to Manx culture and tradition is acknowledged by some governmental and non-governmental bodies.
-For example:

 The Standing Orders of the House of Keys provide that: "The proceedings of the House shall be in English; but if a Member at any point pronounces a customary term or sentence in Manx Gaelic or any other language, the Speaker may call upon the Member for a translation."
 An example was at the sitting on 12 February 2019, when an MHK used the expression boghtnid, stated to mean "nonsense".

 Manx is used in the annual Tynwald ceremony and Manx words are used in official Tynwald publications.

 For the purpose of strengthening its contribution to local culture and community, Manx is recognised under the European Charter for Regional or Minority Languages and in the framework of the British-Irish Council.

 The Isle of Man comprised the one site for the Manx language in the Atlas Linguarum Europae, a project that compared dialects and languages across all countries in Europe.

 Manx is taught as a second language at all of the island's primary and secondary schools.
 The lessons are optional and instruction is provided by the Department of Education's Manx Language Team which teach up to A Level standard.

 The Bunscoill Ghaelgagh, a primary school at St John's, has 67 children, as of September 2016, who receive nearly all of their education through the medium of the language.
 Children who have attended the school have the opportunity to receive some of their secondary education through the language at Queen Elizabeth II High School in Peel.

 The playgroup organisation Mooinjer Veggey, which operates the Bunscoill Ghaelgagh, runs a series of preschool groups that introduce the language.

 Bilingual road, street, village and town boundary signs are common throughout the Isle of Man.
 All other road signs are in English only.

 Business signage in Manx is gradually being introduced but is not mandated by law; however, the 1985 Tynwald Report on the use of Manx states that signage should be bilingual except where a Manx phrase is the norm.